 To do this, the CDP needs to take a holistic view of the consumer.
 If 80% say that what they watch on any given day is affected by their mood, the CDP needs to analyze multiple data points to provide the contextual content that can place a consumer’s mood on a scale and alter the offering accordingly.
 How’s the weather?
 What’s in the news?
 If there’s a big space launch occupying the news agenda, offering space-themed content would be a good idea.

 And, when the consumer is browsing — and they spend 42% of their time looking for something to watch according to pwc — it needs to take a holistic view of the consumer’s media consumption, offering the ability to search across different OTT and pay TV providers to offer up the content they want.

 As the OTT space continues to be increasingly competitive, OTT Providers continue to look for new ways to keep their customers engaged.
-A Content Discovery Platform (CDP) that takes a holistic view of the consumer’s media consumption and explains the reasons behind its recommendations will go far to serve the needs of its consumers.
+A CDP that takes a holistic view of the consumer’s media consumption and explains the reasons behind its recommendations will go far to serve the needs of its consumers.